The answer depends on whether the electromagnetic wave is linearly or circularly polarized.

 The circularly polarized wave can be expressed as two linearly polarized waves, shifted by 90° in phase and rotated by 90° in polarization.
 If you pick some direction to measure the fields along, the components of E and B along that direction have a 90° phase shift with respect to each other.
 A phase shift of 90° means that as E peaks B becomes zero, and as B peaks E becomes zero.

-In order to get more intuition about linearly polarized as well as circularly polarized orthogonal waves please see the video at the link below
+In order to get more intuition about linearly polarized as well as circularly polarized orthogonal waves please see the video below